More dynamics in distribution grids

 Partners at a glance

-Grid-operator partners provide real operational requirements, operational knowledge and the perspective of transferability
+Grid-operator partners contribute operational requirements, practical constraints and transferability into operations

 News